wangwanz-ww/Terebiznik.et.al.2026/README.md

 - dataset: citation
 - Notes for exception: notes that indicate the nature of the body length data provided if it is not maximum SVL or CL.

+**Bokony et al. (2019) Dataset Description**
+This is a dataset provided by the publication below:
+Bókony V, Milne G, Pipoly I, Székely T, Liker A. Sex ratios and bimaturism differ between temperature-dependent and genetic sex-determination systems in reptiles.
+BMC Evol Biol.
+2019 Feb 18;19(1):57. doi: 10.1186/s12862-019-1386-3.

+Please consult the original paper for details.

 **Citation Code Description**

 In the sex ratio data set, records from the Bokony et al (2019) data have citation codes rather than direct references in the dataset.
 This spreadsheet matches each citation code to its corresponding reference